 Basic security monitoring: SIEM environments provide basic security monitoring for all of your various endpoints, hardware and apps.

-Forensics and incident response: Forensics capabilities will allow you to search through millions of logs, events, and incidents with ease and efficiency.
+Forensics and incident response: Forensics capabilities will allow you to easily and efficiently search through millions of logs, events, and incidents.

 Log collection: As organizations scale and grow, so do their log collection needs.
-SIEM environments will ensure they’re covered on their log collection and storage needs, regardless of how large they grow.
+SIEM environments will cover their log collection and storage needs, regardless of how large they grow.